OctopusDeploy/docs/docs/installation/automating-installation.md

 ### 3. Configuration

 The MSI installer simply extracts files and adds some shortcuts and event log sources.
-The actual configuration of Octopus Server is done later, via the script you saved above.
+The actual configuration of Octopus Deploy server is done later, via the script you saved above.

 To run the script start an admin shell prompt and execute the script, this should apply all the settings to the new instance.